doronharitan/autoencoder/README.md

 In case your images are not grey-scale, the dimension of the array need to be: dataset_size X num_channels X image_width X image_height.

 #### metadata file:
-As you would see in the results paragraph below(add link), the metadata file would be use to color the data points according to specific condition. for example the angle of the rat body (for more interesting details and results click here(add link))
+As you would see in the [results paragraph below](#results), the metadata file would be use: 1.
+To color the data points according to specific condition. for example the angle of the rat body (for more interesting details and results click here(add link)) 2.
+As the labels in the predicted body angle task

 The format of this file need to be npy.
 The array dimensions should be:  dataset_size X conditions (could be as many as you want).
 To control which condition you want the data points to be color according to change the 'color_datapoints_according_to_specific_condition_dict' dictionary which appear in the beginning of utils_local.py.

+The metadata file needs to be saved in the same directory as the train/test data.

 ##  Train and test modes
 *Default args parameters to train and test modes are detailed below